SaadARazzaq/Product-Reviews/README.md

     cd fastapi-beanie
     ```

+2. Setup and activate Virtual Environment

+- ```sh
+     virtualenv venv
+     source venv/bin.activate
+     ```

-2. Build and start the Docker containers:
+4. Build and start the Docker containers:

     ```sh
     docker-compose up --build
     ```

-3. The FastAPI application will be available at `http://localhost:8000`.
+5. The FastAPI application will be available at `http://localhost:8000`.

 ### API Endpoints ⚡